 Pedestrians can become impatient when their ability to travel safely is impeded by a lack of safe crossings or traffic signals timed for the convenience of motorists and not for all roadway users.
 Distracted travel while using a hand-held device also increases the risk of mistakes.

-- 2 Pedestrian Fatalities occurred - At least half of these collisions occurred as a result of crossing outside designated crosswalk areas.
+- 2 Pedestrian Fatalities occurred due to pedestrian violating traffic code - At least half of these collisions occurred as a result of crossing outside designated crosswalk areas. - 5 Collisions occurred during hours of darkness on streets illuminated by streetlights.